Update 2024-09-12. Added video

 from lmformatenforcer.integrations.llamacpp import build_token_enforcer_tokenizer_data, build_llamacpp_logits_processor

-tokenizer_data = build_token_enforcer_tokenizer_data(llm)
+= build_token_enforcer_tokenizer_data(llm)

-character_level_parser = JsonSchemaParser(MovieData.model_json_schema())
+tokenizer_data = JsonSchemaParser(MovieData.model_json_schema())

-logits_processors = LogitsProcessorList([build_llamacpp_logits_processor(tokenizer_data, character_level_parser)])
+= LogitsProcessorList([build_llamacpp_logits_processor(tokenizer_data, character_level_parser)]) logits_processors

 And now we can use it to extract the data:

-output = llm(prompt, logits_processor=logits_processors, max_tokens=2048)
+= llm(prompt, logits_processor=logits_processors, max_tokens=2048)

-result = output['choices'][0]['text']
+output = output['choices'][0]['text']

-print(result)
+result print(result)

 You should get something like this (the output is formatted for readability):